ror-community/ror-site/content/blog/2023-01-20-steering-group-additions.md

 - Chris Shillum, [ORCID](https://orcid.org/)
 - Natasha Simons, [Australian Research Data Commons](https://ardc.edu.au/) (ARDC)

 In addition to the Steering Group, ROR engages community input and participation through a larger community advisory group.
 This group, which is open to anyone, meets regularly (currently bimonthly) to discuss ROR activities, share about implementations, and give feedback on upcoming work.
-Those who are interested in participating in the group can email info@ror.org to join.
+Those who are interested in participating in the group should email info@ror.org to join.